geozeke/vbart/README.md

 vbart backups [-v VOLUMES]
 ```

+Note the plural command name (`backups` as opposed to `backup`).
-`VOLUMES` is the optional name of a textfile that contains volume names
+`VOLUMES` is the optional name of a textfile that contains case
-(one per line) that you want to backup.
-Within `VOLUMES` blank lines and
+sensitive volume names (one per line) that you want to backup.
+Within
-lines beginning with `#` are ignored, so you can comment the file if you
+`VOLUMES` blank lines and lines beginning with `#` are ignored, so you
-wish.
+can comment the file if you wish.

 If `VOLUMES` is not specified, all active docker volumes on the current
 host are backed up.

-All volume backups are saved in the current working directory and named
+All volume backups are saved in the current working
-as:
+directory and named as:

 ```text
 YYYYMMDD-{volume}-backup.xz